eclipse/paho.mqtt.cpp/README.md

 ## Supported Network Protocols

-The library supports connecting to an MQTT server/broker using TCP, SSL/TLS, and websockets (secure and unsecure).
+The library supports connecting to an MQTT server/broker using TCP, SSL/TLS, and websockets (secure and insecure).
 This is chosen by the URI supplied to the connect() call.
 It can be specified as:

 ```
+"mqtt://<host>:<port>"   - TCP, unsecure
-"tcp://<host>:<port>"  - TCP (unsecure)
+ "tcp://<host>:<port>"    (same)

-"ssl://<host>:<port>"  - SSL/TLS
+"mqtts://<host>:<port>"  - SSL/TLS
+ "ssl://<host>:<port>"     (same)

 "ws://<host>:<port>"    - Unsecure websockets
 "wss://<host>:<port>"   - Secure websockets
 ```

+The "mqtt://" and "tcp://" schemas are identical.
+They indicate an insecure connection over TCP.
+The "mqtt://" variation is new for the library, but becoming more common across different MQTT libraries.

+Similarly, the "mqtts://" and "ssl://" schemas are identical.
+They specify a secure connection over SSL/TLS sockets.

-Note that to use "ssl://" or "wss://" you must compile the library with OpenSSL, and you _must_ supply a set of `ssl_options` with the `connect_options`.
+Note that to use any of the secure connect options, "mqtts://, "ssl://", or "wss://" you must compile the library with the `PAHO_WITH_SSL=ON` CMake option to include OpenSSL.
+In addition, you _must_ specify `ssl_options` when you connect to the broker - i.e. you must add an instance of `ssl_options` to the `connect_options` when calling `connect()`.

 ## Example